LePetitBloc/create-react-app/CONTRIBUTING.md

 #### [babel-preset-react-app](https://github.com/lepetitbloc/create-react-dapp/tree/master/packages/babel-preset-react-app)
 This package is a babel preset intended to be used with `react-scripts`.<br>
 It targets platforms that React is designed to support (IE 9+) and enables experimental features used heavily at Facebook.<br>
-This package is enabled by default for all `create-react-app` scaffolded applications.
+This package is enabled by default for all `create-react-dapp` scaffolded applications.
 #### [create-react-app](https://github.com/lepetitbloc/create-react-dapp/tree/master/packages/create-react-app)
 The global CLI command code can be found in this directory, and shouldn't often be changed.
 It should run on Node 0.10+.
 #### [eslint-config-react-app](https://github.com/lepetitbloc/create-react-dapp/tree/master/packages/eslint-config-react-app)
 This package contains a conservative set of rules focused on making errors apparent and enforces no style rules.<br>
-This package is enabled by default for all `create-react-app` scaffolded applications.
+This package is enabled by default for all `create-react-dapp` scaffolded applications.
 #### [react-dev-utils](https://github.com/lepetitbloc/create-react-dapp/tree/master/packages/react-dev-utils)
 This package contains utilities used for `react-scripts` and sister packages.<br>
 Its main purpose is to conceal code which the user shouldn't be burdened with upon ejecting.